Tsallis entropy approach to radiotherapy treatments: Composition rules

-In order to deal with a real treatment new generalized sum and product operations need to be introduced.
-Notice that it is possible to write \eqref{eq:additive} as a product, finding the expression that turns $F$ after $n-1$ fractions into $F$ after $n$ fractions.
-So, expression \eqref{eq:additive} can be written as,
+Notice that it is possible to write \eqref{eq:additive} as a product, finding the expression that turns $F$ after $n-1$ events into $F$ after $n$ events.
+So, \eqref{eq:additive} can be recast in the form,

-This expression can be interpreted as a modified \eqref{eq:independiente} in which the denominator, which plays the role of the annihilation dose, gets reduced, in practice, by an amount $x_{i}$ after addition of the $i$-th fraction.
-On the other hand, for independent fractions this critical dose remains constant along the treatment.
+This expression can be interpreted as a modified \eqref{eq:independiente} in which the denominator, which plays the role of the annihilation cutoff, gets reduced, in practice, by an amount $x_{i}$ after addition of the $i$-th event.
+On the other hand, for independent events this critical cutoff would remain constant along the whole process.